Black teacher at New Jersey elementary school says she suffered 'abusive and hostile treatment' daily

 "Jordan stopped leaving her classroom, as every time she left her classroom, she was “subjected to abusive and hostile treatment," the suit alleges.

-The other teachers in the grade also excluded her from an online signup sheet for classroom equipment or would remove her name, "denying Ms. Jordan and her students access to equipment," like televisions and laptops, the suit says.
+The other teachers in the grade also excluded her from an online signup sheet for classroom equipment or would remove her name, "denying Ms. Jordan and her students access to equipment," such as televisions and laptops, the suit says.

 Instead of addressing or investigating the discrimination, Jordan claims that Jackson told her "that she had to be like the movie 'Hidden Figures,'" a movie about three African American female NASA employees who are forced to put up with segregation and pervasive discrimination at work.